stoermelder/vcvrack-packone/README.md

 If you like my modules consider donating to https://paypal.me/stoermelder.
 Thank you for your support!

-## Latest additions to PackOne
+## Latest additions to PackOne 1.8

+- [HIVE](./docs/Hive.md): 4 channel sequencer running on a 2-dimensional hexagonal grid, similar to [MAZE](./docs/Maze.md)
+- [MACRO](./docs/Macro.md): marco-knob for four parameter-mappings and two CV outputs
-- [MEM](./docs/MidiCat.md#mem-expander): storage-expander for MIDI mapping-presets with MIDI-CAT
+- [MIDI-MON](./docs/MidiMon.md): input-monitor for MIDI messages
-- [SPIN](./docs/Spin.md): utility for converting mouse-wheel or middle mouse-button events into triggers
-- [STROKE](./docs/Stroke.md): utility which converts used-defined hotkeys into triggers or gates, also provides some special commands for Rack's enviroment
-- [TRANSIT](./docs/Transit.md): parameter-morpher and sequencer for up to 96 snapshots
-- [X4](./docs/X4.md): dual multiple for parameter-mapping
+- [RAW](./docs/Raw.md): a digital effect based on the dynamics of bistable systems
+- Also, [MIDI-CAT](./docs/MidiCat.md) has been hugely extended with slew-limiting and input-scaling
+- Many new features for existing modules, please refer to the [changelog](./CHANGELOG.md)

 ![Intro image](./docs/intro-latest.png)

+## The modules of PackOne

 - [AFFIX](./docs/Affix.md), [µAFFIX](./docs/Affix.md): inserts for polyphonic cables for adding offsets in volt, semitones or octaves
 - [4ROUNDS](./docs/FourRounds.md): randomizer for up to 16 input signals to create 15 output signals